jackytck/ali-oss-extra/readme.md

 * [`setDownloadName`](#setDownloadName)

 ### Usage
-Use as a drop-in replacement of 'ali-oss':
+Use as a drop-in replacement of [ali-oss](https://github.com/ali-sdk/ali-oss):

 ```js
 import OSS from 'ali-oss-extra'